zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.types.md

 - No direct OpenTelemetry span creation calls remain in handler (except maybe for still-unconverted paths clearly flagged TODO).
 - All LangChain lifecycle events create/update GenAI dataclasses and call appropriate handler methods.
 - Tests green; manual example emits spans with semantic `gen_ai.*` attributes only (no `ls_*`, no `traceloop.*`).
-- README changelog entries created per task.
+- README changelog entries created per step.

 ## 13. Changelog (to be appended by implementer)
 Format: